-3 Achievement
+(3) Achievement

-3 independent directors with 43% of independent directors respectively.
-2 independent directors tenure average below 3 years and 1 independent director has a tenure of 3-6 years.
-3 directors aged under 60.
+3 independent directors with 50% of independent directors respectively.
+1 independent directors tenure average below 3 years, 1 independent director has a tenure of 3-6 year and 1 independent director has a tenure of 6-9 years.
+2 directors aged under 60.
 3 directors aged between 61-69 years of age.
 1 director aged above 70 years of age.
 3 directors are equipped with corporate management and investment experience.
-2 directors are equipped with finance, accounting, and investment experience.
+3 directors are equipped with finance, accounting, and investment experience.
 1 director with the background of law.
-1 director with related industrial development experience
+2 director with related industrial development experience